barbadosas/Grafana_dashbaord/README.md

 # Grafana_dashbaord

-Stripped down monitoring dashboard for RPI for individual use.
+Stripped down monitoring dashboard for RPI individual use.

+# Stack

+Containerized grafana, influxdb and telegarf.

 # Telegraf Configs

-Telegraf configs used to capture CPU temperature with exec plugin.
+Telegraf configs are used to capture CP temperature with exec plugin, DNS query and ping average ms.

 # Preview